Determining Spatial Relationships

 In FME, spatial relationships are calculated with the SpatialRelator and SpatialFilter transformers.

-The SpatialFilter is the more used of the two transformers because, in general, the workspace author knows what type of relationship they are looking for and wants to join/filter data on that basis.
+The SpatialFilter is the more commonly used of the two transformers because, in general, the workspace author knows what type of relationship they are looking for and wants to join/filter data on that basis.

 Video